lanl/singularity-eos/doc/sphinx/src/models.rst

 Piecewise Spiner Grids
 ````````````````````````

-``SpinerEOS`` models and ``sesame2spiner`` also support grids with
+``sesame2spiner`` also supports grids with different resolutions in
-different resolutions in different parts of the table.
-We call these
+different parts of the table.
+We call these **piecewise** grids.
+By
-**piecewise** grids.
-This can be enabled or disabled with the
+default grids are now piecewise.
+Piecewise grids can be disabled with
-parameters

 .. code-block::

+  # defaults are true
-  piecewiseRho = true
+  piecewiseRho = false
-  piecewiseT = true
+  piecewiseT = false
-  piecewiseSie = true
+  piecewiseSie = dalse

 These options may be true or false.
 The default is true.
 When
 piecewise grids are active, the density grid gets split into three